buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

     <a href="other-1.0-py2.3.egg">other-1.0-py2.3.egg</a><br>
     </body></html>

 We have a sample buildout.
-Let's update it's configuration file to install the demo package.
+Let's update its configuration file to install the demo package.

     >>> write(sample_buildout, 'buildout.cfg',